 It made us think about the I Remember exercises that are probably my favourite writing experiments – there’s no better way of establishing an easy voice in writing.
 I Remember can be a charming nostalgic trip, or a journey back into sad moments, but it tends to directly access lived experiences that bring a whole time and place to life.

-For this writing experiment: Set a timer for fifteen minutes and write an I Don’t Remember … Start every line with I Don’t Remember, and see what comes next.
+For this writing experiment: Set a timer for fifteen minutes and write an I Don’t Remember … Start every line/sentence/paragraph with I Don’t Remember, and see what comes next.
+Once you come to a halt start the next I Don’t Remember, and continue until the timer rings.